andrinr/typeshaders/README.md

 # typeshaders

-Easy WebGL shader playground in Typescript.
+Easy WebGL shader playground in Typescript with WEbGL 1.0 support.

 ## State of the project
 This project is still in early stages, and there will be major changes and added examples in the future.

+### Roadmap:

+- Enable Multi Texture Outputs with WebGL1.0 -> branch: "multi-texture", currently on npm as typeshaders@beta

 ## Get started